Filling in software information

 - Add add-on or update installers etc.

 Information from the Version and Software name search fields is used by the Assistant for searching software on network computers.
-The Software name search string is also used when editing Sysshot deployment packages.
+Special characters that can be used for advanced search in the trees have the same effect here.
+The Software name search string is also used when editing System shot deployment packages.

 Program bitness is one of the most important factors during deployment.
 It's important to set correct bitness to safeguard from possible errors if the wrong deployment target was selected.

 After adding a program to the Software storage, select its bitness by clicking Set program's bitness in the passport.
-If bitness has not been set, TSD will keep prompting you to set it during editing.
-Programs with unset bitness will not be allowed to be deployed.
+Software with no bitness set is not allowed to be deployed.

 Some installers may be able to install both the 32-bit and the 64-bit version of the program and establish a program of the same bit depth as that of the operating system on which they were launched.
 For such installers, we recommend to set the bitness at 32 bit.